Climate Change Mitigation and Adaptation

 3. The indicator and target setting scope pertains to water consumption at HSR stations, encompassing the Taoyuan OMC Building but excluding commercial areas, parking lots, and water consumption in public areas shared with TRA at Nangang, Taipei, and Banqiao stations, as well as maintenance depots.

 4. The indicator and target setting scope encompasses the electricity and gasoline/diesel fuel consumption of THSR trains, as well as that of HSR stations.
-This includes the electricity consumption in public areas shared with TRA (at Nangang, Taipei, and Banqiao stations) and Taoyuan OMC Building, but excludes commercial areas and parking lots, depots, and THSRC's headquarters office.
+This includes the electricity consumption in public areas shared with TRA (at Nangang, Taipei, and Banqiao stations) and Taoyuan OMC Building, but excludes commercial areas and parking lots, depots, and THSRC's headquarters.

 5. The emission factor of electricity is refered to the latest announcement from the Ministry of Economic Affairs.